vvaldez/ansible-openshift-baremetal/README.md

 * Identify the boot device
 * Extract the MAC Address associated with the boot device
 * Some of these variables can be specified as hints to reduce the discovery time
-* Template a file bare-metal.yaml with the discovered information
+* Template a yaml file with the discovered information

 ## Role Variables